aantron/ocaml.org/data/planet/janestreet/computations-that-differentiate-debug-and-document-themselves.md

 <p>One of the problems we wrestle with at Jane Street is how to
 understand and manage the costs associated with the positions we hold: things like margin, financing costs, market risk, regulatory capital requirements, and so on.
-To that end, we&rsquo;ve built systems that estimate these costs and propose ways to reduce them.
+To that end, we’ve built systems that estimate these costs and propose ways to reduce them.
 Essentially, this is a numerical optimization problem.</p>